- Sally Morgan

 Sally has worked as a Speech and Language Therapist in London for 19 years.
 She specialises in working with children with complex needs across the age range.
 Her work has included support regarding eating and drinking difficulties (dysphagia), alternative and augmentative communication (AAC), Autism and a range of neurodevelopmental disabilities.
 She is a registered Makaton regional tutor.

-- MSc Psychology and Health, City University London, London, United Kingdom, Sep 2012 – Aug 2013
+- MSc Psychology and Health, City, University of London, United Kingdom, Aug 2013

 - British Academy of Childhood Disability, Mar 2017 – present

 - Member, UK Swallowing Research Group (UKSRG), Feb 2014 – present

 - Health and Care Professions Council, Oct 2013 – Sep 2019

 - Council for Allied Health Professions Research, Jan 2013 – present